gatling/gatling/src/sphinx/HTTP.rst

 	  }"""
 	}

-.. note:: For simple use cases, prefer EL based files, for more complex ones where programming capability is required, prefer standard String interpolation.
+.. note:: For simple use cases, prefer EL strings or based files, for more complex ones where programming capability is required, prefer String interpolation.

-.. _http-max-redirects:

-Max redirects
-^^^^^^^^^^^^^

-By default Gatling automatically follow redirects in case of 301 or 302 response status code.
-To avoid infinite redirection loops, you can specify a number max of redirects with:  ``maxRedirects(max: Int)``

 .. _http-dumping-custom-data: